gandoulf/LayeredFOW_Demo/README.md

 # Setup

 To make it work correctly please add the LayeredFOW plugin into the Plugins folder located in the Content folder.
-The demo as a procedural map which is working with another plugin that you can find here https://github.com/shun126/DungeonGenerator.
+The demo has a procedural map which is working with another plugin that you can find here [DungeonGenerator](https://github.com/shun126/DungeonGenerator).
 As for the layeredFOW download the plugin and add it inside the Plugins folder.

 #Compilation